 The pursuit of knowledge and beauty results in a more purposeful and fulfilling life.
 While learning and study can be hard work, they are necessary components of building a meaningful future, and are therefore to be viewed, not as drudgery and tedium, but as opportunities to powerfully impact and change both ourselves and the world for the better.
 When one undertakes any worthy task, there will be challenges to face along the way.
 All students are likely to face times of frustration or difficulty in an education that results in intellectual and character growth.
 It is at these times when children will look to their parents for cues about how to handle frustration, difficulty, and challenge.
 It is especially important for parents to be a positive source of support and encouragement to their child(ren) at these times while maintaining support of the school program.
 Concerns should be communicated to individual teachers, not in front of or through the child.
 It is very difficult for children who respect and love both their teachers and parents to process when these worlds appear to "collide."
+When conflict or questions about the school program or classroom practice arise, concerns should be communicated to individual teachers, not in form of or parents to process when these worlds appear to "collide."
 When conflict or questions about the school program or classroom practice arise, concerns should be communicated to individual teachers first and foremost, before consulting administration, and not with other parents or faculty members.